exercism/configlet/README.md

 Options:
-  -e, --exercise <slug>        Only sync this exercise -c, --check                  Check if there missing tests.
+  -e, --exercise <slug>        Only sync this exercise -c, --check                  Check if there are missing tests.
 Doesn't update the tests.
-Terminates with a non-zero exit code if any one or more test cases are missing.
+Terminates with a non-zero exit code if one or more tests are missing
-  -d, --default <mode>         What to do with missing test cases.
+  -m, --mode <mode>            What to do with missing test cases.
 Allowed values: c[hoose], i[nclude], e[xclude] -o, --verbosity <verbosity>  The verbosity of output.
-Allowed values: q[uiet], n[ormal], d[etailed] -h, --help                   Show CLI usage
-  -v, --version                Display version information
+Allowed values: q[uiet], n[ormal], d[etailed] -h, --help                   Show this help message and exit -v, --version                Show this tool's version information and exit
 ```

 Running the application will prompt the user to choose whether to include or exclude missing tests.
 It will update the `tests.toml` file accordingly.
 If you only want a quick check, you can use the `--check` option.